 Steve Coffee

-Steve does his best writing from an emotional starting point, perhaps in spite of being happily married—which makes him unique in this band.
-He is moved to write about intimate family moments as well as major events such as wars and migrations.
+Steve is moved to write about intimate family moments as well as major events such as wars and migrations.
 Often, a lyric is simply about “keeping on keeping on” and is as likely to be acerbic as poignant in tone.

 Steve's songs range widely in style, reflecting the influences of his favorite songwriters, among whom would be John Hiatt, Sam Phillips, and Al Stewart.
 Many songs are available for download at his website.
-By the way, he also designed this website.
+Steve is also the Maestro of the Rain Follows the Plow project.